harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazin Secrets of Bhagwad Gita.md

 - Addresses concepts of what Hinduism says about women, homosexuality, heaven/hell, salvation, food, meditation, etc.
 #### Impressions
 - I find Hinduism to be extremely liberal religion the more I read about it.
 Lord Krishna says that Arjuna can accept or refuse anything and everything the Lord Krishna says and still call himself a Hindu.
-- Hinduism encourages everyone to ask questions withou
+- Hinduism encourages everyone to ask questions without judgment.

 #### How I Discovered It